GrubSpit/Grubspit/README.md

 ## yoo!
 welcome to my github..ignore how shit it looks im trying to make it look better i swear.

+if you see me follow you its because i think your cool!

 Anyway info: My names keith, i am a man so..yeah obviously he/him

 i need more pony town friends don't be scared to interact...i dont bite..i think